arjitjohar/EA_WRC_Handbrake/README.md

 - **Setup**: Connect the handbrake to your gaming setup and ensure it's recognized by the game.
 - **Calibration**: Adjust settings via the touch screen interface for optimal performance.

-## Contribution Guidelines
-Contributions are welcome!
-Please submit pull requests with detailed explanations of changes.

-## License Information
-This project is licensed under [License Name].
-See LICENSE for details.

 ## Support Information
 If you like this project, consider starring it on GitHub!